ngneat/dialog/README.md

 ### Using a TemplateRef

-Sometimes it can be overkill to create a component.
-In these cases, you can pass a reference to a `<ng-template>`:
+Sometimes it can be overkill to create a whole component.
+In these cases, you can pass a reference to an `<ng-template>`:

 ```ts
 import { DialogService } from '@ngneat/dialog';